Hone logo

 Edge Cases to Consider:

-• Expressions with only numbers.
+• Expression with only a single number.

 • Division by zero.